 We review our long-lived tangible and intangible assets for impairment whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
 We also test our indefinite-lived intangible assets for impairment at least annually in the fourth quarter, or when events or changes in the business environment indicate that the carrying value of the reporting unit may exceed its fair value.
-During 2019, the development activities under our SparVax-L governmental contract were completed with no future funding identified.
-As a result of the contract completion and the US government's funding prioritization of only single dose anthrax vaccine candidates, we impaired \$1.0 million for the remaining net book value of the SparVax-L IPR&D asset during 2019.
-At December 31, 2020, we continued to carry \$12.4 million of indefinite lived intangible assets.
+As of December 31, 2021, we recorded non-cash impairment charges of \$11.4 million for construction-in-progress assets that were previously capitalized in connection with the discontinuation of AdCOVID.
+At December 31, 2021, we continued to carry \$12.4 million of indefinite lived intangible assets.
 Any such significant write-downs of our long-lived assets in the future could adversely affect our balance sheet and results of operations.